EndlessCheng/codeforces-go/copypasta/template/interactive_problem/README.md

 # Interactive Problem Template

-You should implement this interface and use it both in `main.go` and `main_test.go`.
+To mock the IO part, implement this interface and use it both in `main.go` and `main_test.go`.

 ```go
 type interaction interface {